 The famous Indian Sitar maestros are Pandit Ravi Shankar, Ustad Vilayat Khan, Pandit Debu Chowdhury, and many more.
 These legends have spread the fame of Sitar worldwide through their amazing performances in various musical events and shows.

-Flute is one of melodious Indian musical instrument famous in both north and south Indian states.
-The instrument had been played by musicians from the ancient times.
+The flute is one of the melodious Indian musical instruments famous in both north and south Indian states.
+The instrument had been played by musicians from ancient times.
 It is shaped like a cylinder with holes in between.
 The holes are significant in varying the sound pitch.
 They alter the sound frequency to create different melodious tunes.

 The musicians hold the flute horizontally slightly inclined downwards with both their hands.
 They control the notes and the tunes by alternately covering the holes with their fingers.
 The flutes are available in different sizes.

 The prominent Flute masters of India are Pandit Hari Prasad Chaurasia and Pandit Pannalal Ghosh.
 They have been entertaining the audience in India as well as abroad with their excellent musical skills.
 The popularity of Flute recitals have attained substantial importance due to the excellent contribution by the musical maestros.

 The instrument is cone-shaped at the front with a long tapering end.
 Similar to the flute, Shenai also has holes to control the sound frequency and musical notes.
 The musicians hold the instrument in front blowing air through the tapered end, covering the holes alternately with their fingers.

 Indians will cherish the memory of Ustad Bismillah Khan as the legend of Shehnai expert.
 He had been phenomenal in gifting some of the masterpieces of Shehnai recitals.
 The people of India are indebted to him for his immense contribution to Indian music.

 Mridangam is one of the renowned Indian musical instruments of the southern part of India.
 Normally the instrument is played along with vocal, dance and orchestral recitals.
 The rhythmic beats are entertaining and captivating, prompting you to tap your feet in delight.